ProfessorAkram/Unity-Programming/06-Lights-Camera-Audio/lights.md

 #### 5: Trigger Lights
 1. Add methods to turn the light on when the player enters.
-2. Add a method to turn off when the player leaves the trigger are.
+2. Add a method to turn off when the player leaves the trigger area.

 ```csharp